fluxcd/website/content/en/flux/flux-e2e.md

 weight: 146
 ---

+{{% alert color="warning" title="Disclaimer" %}}
+Note that this guide has not been updated since more than a year ago, it does not address `OCIRepository`, and needs to be refreshed for Flux 2.0.0.

+Expect this doc to receive an overhaul soon.
+{{% /alert %}}

 Below we describe the flow of data through Flux, from End to End.

 We assume a standard Flux installation, with all optional features enabled, then explain how Flux users can expect their change to flow through the stages